ashishav7/lockedMe/README.md

 -> 2. Project Users Stories : ( Agile and Scrum )
 ---

-	1. As a user i want lockme digital locker so that i can store my credntials.
+	1. As a user I want lockers digital locker so that i can store my credentials.
-	2. As a user i want registration page so that i can access lockme app.
+	2. As a user I want registration page so that i can access lockers app.
-	3. As a user i want login page to authnticate a user to acccess lockme app.
+	3. As a user I want login page to authenticate a user to access lockers app.
 	4. As a dev I want build registration page to enter user in system.
-	5. As a dev I want to build login page so that we can authticate user.
+	5. As a dev I want to build login page so that we can authenticate user.
-	6. As a dev create user interation with console input.
+	6. As a dev create user interaction with console input.

 ---

 Sprint 1 (3 days)